 MAKING THE DOUGH:

-- Peel about 450 gr of sweet potato.
+- Peel about 550 gr of sweet potato.
 Cut into 1-inch slices and steam for 15 minutes until soft and mashable.
 Make sure you get about 450 grams.
-Use the back of the fork or potato masher to mash the sweet potato while it's hot, until smooth
+Use the back of the fork or potato masher to mash the sweet potato while it's hot, until smooth.

 - Add glutinous rice flour and use a spoon to stir to mix.
 While the sweet potato is cool enough to handle, use your clean hands to mix the flour and the sweet potato to form a smooth dough.
 Purple sweet potato usually a bit drier compared to regular sweet potato.
 So add hot water teaspoon by teaspoon until the dough is no longer crumbly.
 The dough will be slightly sticky to touch.
 If your dough is very sticky, add a bit more flour.
 The water content in sweet potato also affects how much flour and/or water you need to add.
 Cover with a plastic wrap and rest the dough for 15 minutes